Domestic violence in Nevada occurs when people intentionally commit battery against their:

 Federal Crime of Interstate Domestic Violence

-Battery domestic violence isn't just a crime under Nevada law ... a person may be prosecuted for it in federal court as well.
+Battery domestic violence is not just a crime under Nevada law ... a person may be prosecuted for it in federal court as well.
 However the federal definition of domestic violence has two additional elements:

 The most effective strategies for fighting Nevada domestic violence charges turn on the facts of the case.
 The three most common BDV defenses are the following:

-Nevada self-defense law permits people to use physical force on another as long as they reasonably believe it's necessary to avoid imminent injury or death to themselves or someone else.
-The only condition is that they can't use more violence than necessary to protect themselves.4 Las Vegas domestic violence attorney Michael Becker gives an example:
+Nevada self-defense law permits people to use physical force on another as long as they reasonably believe it is necessary to avoid imminent injury or death to themselves or someone else.
+The only condition is that they cannot use more violence than necessary to protect themselves.4 Las Vegas domestic violence attorney Michael Becker gives an example:

-Example: Todd and Suzie are dating and living together.
+Example: Thomas and Suzie are dating and living together.
 They get into a heated argument when Suzie suspects him of sleeping around.
-Suzie begins slapping Todd in the face.
-Todd pushes her to the ground in order to defend himself and stop the attack.
+Suzie begins slapping Thomas in the face.
+Thomas pushes her to the ground in order to defend himself and stop the attack.

-Even though pushing your girlfriend would normally constitute domestic violence, it's probably permissible here as an act of self defense.
+Even though pushing your girlfriend would normally constitute domestic violence, it is probably permissible here as an act of self defense.